zeus-volkov-systems/messageapi/README.md

 The package is in current, active development, and as such, some bugs or desired features are expected.
 Either type of note can be sent on to ryan.berkheimer@noaa.gov.

+### Caveats and Gotchas

+Important to note for native (non-JVM) Session use - MessageAPI Core and any user classes must be included in a JAR (not necessarily the same JAR), and these JARS must be explicitly listed on the Java CLASSPATH (they cannot be included  using directory wildcard expansions).
+This is due to how the JVM is created during session spin-up.
+See the CLASSPATH variable in ~/.bashrc with the #messageapi_core_set_classpath comment (after installing the package) to see how the core is included on the classpath.
+To include user class-containing JARS, just add them in a similar way.

 ## License

 THIS SOFTWARE AND ITS DOCUMENTATION ARE CONSIDERED TO BE IN THE PUBLIC